nabbisen/apimock-rs/docs/technical-referrence/vision-and-goals.md

 ## Vision

-Aims to be a developer-friendly, robust and functional HTTP mock server which doesn't require complicated configuration and also accepts rich customization around routing.
+Aims to be a developer-friendly, robust and functional HTTP mock server which doesn't require complicated configuration and accepts rich customization around routing.

 ### Designed in mind with